Inflationary Gap Vs Deflationary Gap

 What is Full employment?

-There are several measures which can be adopted by the government with an intent to correct the excess or deficient demand, these are:
+Government can adopt several measures with the intent to correct the excess or deficient demand.
+These measures are:

 - Change in government spending.